-Your kitchen backsplash is affected by spray from cooking oil and other food stuff that a busy kitchen throws at it.
-Wiping it down daily and giving it a deep clean every few months will keep your backsplash looking great, but eventually some of those stains may not come off and the original colours start to fade.
+Your kitchen backsplash is affected by spray from cooking oil and other foodstuffs that a busy kitchen throws at it.
+Wiping it down daily and giving it a deep clean every few months will keep your backsplash looking great, but eventually, some of those stains may not come off and the original colours start to fade.

 When you’re ready for a new backsplash, you don’t need to be worried about a huge time commitment.
-You can enjoy the classic look of new tile, installed by you, with only a day set aside.
-Follow this guide to find out how to install a tile backsplash in a day.
+You can enjoy the classic look of the new tile, installed by you, with only a day set aside.
+Let Pat Noble Lumber show how to install a tile backsplash in a day.

 For this project, you’ll need: